SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 On the Catalog details page, the side panel will now include a *Documentation* button to go to the external documentation.

-### 25 November 2024 - Feature - Catalog API - Service authenticated API [ID 41353]
+### 25 November 2024 - New feature - Catalog API - Service authenticated API [ID 41353]

-The api/service-catalog/v1-0/ route now exposes methods that allows applications to read from the Catalog using a "ServicePrincipal-JWT-Bearer".
+The *api/service-catalog/v1-0/* route now exposes methods that allow applications to read from the Catalog using a "ServicePrincipal-JWT-Bearer".

-Requires permission on role "catalog.api.read" of the catalog API.
+This requires permission on the role "catalog.api.read" of the Catalog API.

-Following methods are made available:
+The following methods are now available:

-* /catalogs/search
+- /catalogs/search
-* /catalogs/{CatalogId}
+- /catalogs/{CatalogId}
-* /catalogs/{CatalogId}/ranges
+- /catalogs/{CatalogId}/ranges
-* /catalogs/{CatalogId}/versions
+- /catalogs/{CatalogId}/versions
-* /catalogs/{CatalogId}/versions/recommended
+- /catalogs/{CatalogId}/versions/recommended
-* /catalogs/{CatalogId}/doc
+- /catalogs/{CatalogId}/doc
-* /catalogs/categories
+- /catalogs/categories

-rate limit : 5 requests per sec and a burst of 20.
-This results in 300 requests per minute and after a burst of 20, the bucket will fill with 5 requests per sec before another burst can occur.
+A rate limit applies of 5 requests per second or a burst of 20.
+This results in 300 requests per minute.
+After a burst of 20, the bucket will fill with 5 requests per second before another burst can occur.

 ### 7 November 2024 - Fix - Catalog - Version info for items without version stayed in loading state [ID 41325]